ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/deploy-facebook-connector.md

 4. Click **Save** to save the connector settings.

-## Step 7: Set up a customer connector in the Security & Compliance Center
+## Step 7: Set up a custom connector in the Security & Compliance Center

 1. Go to <https://protection.office.com> and then click **Data governance \> Import \> Archive third-party data**.